pushkar100/setup-vanilla-js/README.md

 3. Copy the config files `.eslintrc.json`, `.prettierrc`, etc - the rules inside these can be modified later

 Additionally, setup your editor for the dependecies such as linters and code formatters to perform actions on file save

+## Changes to be made

+Make sure `package.json` details are edited.
+If you are changing the license or code of conduct, make the appropriate changes in the corresponding file and `package.json` (if required)